AwayFromKeyboardwarrior/Kaggle-finding-lungs-in-ct-data/README.md

-Dataset is from one of the Kaggle projects
+One of the datasets in Kaggle.com

 https://www.kaggle.com/kmader/finding-lungs-in-ct-data